warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

 contract Counter {
     uint256 public number;

-    // a function for setting a new number function setNumber(uint256 newNumber) public {
+    // A function for setting a new number function setNumber(uint256 newNumber) public {
         number = newNumber;
     }

-    // a function for incrementing the number function increment() public {
+    // A function for incrementing the number function increment() public {
         number++;
     }